zaaraa-z/fun-projects/README.md

 7- "Guess Word" game (a fun version of Hangman game): I tought, well, "Hangman" is not a pleasant name, AT ALL.
 It is not a joke to play a game in which you are going to hang a man just like that!
 So, my challenge was to think of a more delightful graphic and less emotional one!
 I love gardening, so, I chose this!
 You will ruin my sunflower if you guess wrong letters.
 I can live with that though!
 Seriously!
 Watching a flower dying is not a big deal in comparison to take a human being life!

+8- Meals To Rescue!: a web app to find out wat to cock when you are helpless!
+Just enter the food keyword and wait for the results.
+Then you can click on a special meal to see the recipe.
+There is also a random button whic is handy when you have no idea!

-8- Meals To Rescue!: I'm working on it!
+9- Shopping Review: I'm working on it!